 Note that for b < a/2, $r^ < r{max}$, and there is a set of rates for which the optimal transmission probability p^ is still a function of the arrival rate (r).
 Thus, b = a/2 also happens to be the point where the optimal transmission probability ceases to be a function of the arrival rate.
-We refer to r^ as the critical rate since rates below r^ are delay optimized by dumb scheduling.
-In section V, we have already shown that r{max} is the maximum stable arrival rate for the capture model.

-Fig. 10.
-Generic optimal transmission probabilities for capture channels.

-Figure 10 shows the generic optimal transmission probabilities as a function of the capture channel parameters.
+We refer to r^ as the critical rate since rates below r^ are delay optimized by persistent ALOHA.
+In Section V, we have already shown that r{max} is the maximum stable arrival rate for the capture model.
+Fig. 8 shows the generic optimal transmission probabilities as a function of the capture channel parameters.
 It is interesting to compare the structure of the stability region along the equal rate line with the optimal transmission probability for different capture models.
-Note that b = a/2 is also the point at which dumb scheduling is optimal from a stability viewpoint.
-Thus, dumb scheduling is optimal from both delay and stability viewpoints when $b \ge a/2$.

-Figure 11 shows the set of transmission probabilities that stabilize the ALOHA system for different arrival rates in a weak capture (b < a/2) case.
+Note that b = a/2 is also the point from which persistent ALOHA is optimal from a stability viewpoint.
+Thus, persistent ALOHA is optimal from both delay and stability viewpoints when $b \ge a/2$.
+Fig. 9 shows the set of transmission probabilities that stabilize the ALOHA system for different arrival rates in a weak capture (b < a/2) case.
 The maximum and minimum stabilizing transmission probabilities are the solution to the equation $p^2(b-a) + pa - r = 0$ and thus form a parabola which is truncated since the maximum transmission probability can be at most one.
 The point at which the maximum and minimum transmission probabilities coincide corresponds to the maximum stable arrival rate r{max} .
 The delay optimal transmission probability lies in the feasible region in the interior of the parabola.
+Now, we look at the delay results in various situations of interest.